(21st March 2014 – 18 miles)

 Beyond Felton, the miles felt endless, the sun hot, my provisions non-existent, my water low.

-And even the slightest climb struck me as a personal affront.
+And even the slightest climb struck me as a personal and unnecessary affront.

 (Got to like coltsfoot).